nfreire/Open-Data-Acquisition-Framework/opaf-documentation/SpecifyingLodDatasetForEuropeana.md

 | Schema.org | see the definition of the property [schema:distribution](http://schema.org/distribution) of the [schema:Dataset](http://schema.org/Dataset) class.<br> see also the class [schema:DataDownload](http://schema.org/DataDownload) and its properties [schema:contentUrl](http://schema.org/contentUrl) and [schema:encodingFormat](http://schema.org/encodingFormat) |

 For the requirements of Europeana, when using dataset distributions, data providers must follow the following points:
  - The files that constitute the data dump of the dataset, must contain the RDF data encoded in one the RDF encodings suported by Europeana:  [RDF/XML](https://www.w3.org/TR/rdf-syntax-grammar/), [JSON-LD](https://www.w3.org/TR/json-ld/)  or [Turtle](https://www.w3.org/TR/turtle/)
 - The files may be compressed.
 Currently, Europeana supports only the GZip compression algorithm.
 - When using DCAT or Schema.org, the values of properties dcat:mediaType and schema:encodingFormat should only use mime-types supported by Europeana for RDF encoding: '*application/rdf+xml*', '*application/ld+son*', or '*application/x-turtle*'.
 ## Option B - Specifying a listing of URIs
 Only the VoID](https://www.w3.org/TR/void/) vocabulary includes a property to indicate a RDF resource that lists all the resources within a dataset.
 VoID defines the property void:rootResource, that may be used by Europeana data providers to provide this information.
 See section "[3.4 Root resources](https://www.w3.org/TR/void/#root-resource)" describing the  void:rootResource property, for the general use of the property.
+For the requirements of Europeana, when using a listing of URIs, data providers must follow the following points:

 void:rootResource
 The URIs of Ch objects in the dataset may be specified in a LOD record (referenced from the dataset record with void:rootResource),